MichaelSDavid/nCalc/README.md

 (along with storing calculation history)

-Made for the ICS4U Culminating using Java and object-oriented concepts.
+Made as a final project for ICS4U using Java and object-oriented concepts.